SiliconLabs/wfx-fullMAC-tools/Examples/SiliconLabs/uart_cli/README.md

 								Usage: wfx_test_agent <cmd> [cmd_args]

-Additionally, you can display the specific command help by tipping:
+Additionally, you can display the specific command help by entering:

 ```
 @ [command] help